christiankay/SDC_projects_P5_vehicle_detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on four scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+At the I summed up all found car rectangles and produced a heat map based on udacity's suggestion.
+After that I applied a threshold function based on maximum heatmap values:

 Here are some example images:

 ![alt text][image4]
 ---